Khalid of Saudi Arabia: Early life and education

 Khalid was born in Qasr Al Hukm, Riyadh, on 13 February 1913.
-He was the fifth son of King Abdulaziz.
 His mother, Al Jawhara bint Musaed, was from the important Al Jiluwi clan.
 She was a second cousin of Abdulaziz, their paternal grandfathers Jiluwi bin Turki and Faisal bin Turki being brothers.
 This was in keeping with long-standing traditions in Arabia of marriage within the same lineage, and members of Al Jiluwi frequently intermarried with the members of Al Saud.

 Khalid had one full-brother, Muhammad.
 His full sister, Al Anoud, married to the sons of King Abdulaziz's brother Sa'ad bin Abdul Rahman.
 She first married Saud bin Sa'ad.
 After Saud died, she married Fahd bin Sa'ad.
 Khalid attended the Mufirej school founded by Sheikh Abdul Rahman Al Mufirej in 1879 based in the Sheikh Abdullah bin Abdul Latif Mosque in the Dukhna neighborhood of Riyadh.
 There he acquired basic literacy skills and studied arithmetics.